Brewster County, Texas: Media

 In 1985, there was a daily subscription of, in the county: 483 for the San Angelo Standard Times, 1.1% of its total circulation; and 270 for the Odessa American, making up 0.7% of its total circulation.

 In 1985, KVLF-AM, in Alpine, was the only radio station licensed in Brewster County.
 An individual quoted in a Federal Communications Report stated that in daylight hours it was possible to get radio from Fort Stockton, Texas.

 Politics

-Despite its substantial Hispanic population, Brewster County is Republican leaning in presidential elections, though not as strongly Republican as other rural counties in the Trans-Pecos region or West Texas.
-No candidate has won the county with double digit margins since George W. Bush in 2000, and the last non-Republican candidate (as of 2020) to win the county was Barack Obama in 2008.
-However, unlike the rest of southern Texas, the county swung towards Biden in the 2020 election, albeit by less than one percent with both candidates gaining in vote percentage.
+Brewster County is Republican leaning in presidential elections and has generally remained so despite its high Hispanic population and relatively large state university, though not as strongly Republican as other rural counties in the Trans-Pecos region or West Texas.
+The last non-Republican candidate to win the county was Barack Obama in 2008.
+In recent years, Brewster County has shifted to the right, although at a slower rate than other West Texas counties, in 2024 giving Republicans their best results since 1984.